Publications

 Too Old for Math: WWII and the Origins of Economics as Quantitiative Social Science.
 Joint work with Petra Moser.

-Procurement Contests: Evidence from Privatization in East Germany.
+Bidding for Firms.
 Joint work with Guido Friebel and Moritz Hennicke.

 Personality, Leadership, and Turnover.
 Joint work with Guido Friebel and Elisa Rodepeter.